 Conclusion: The film promises to be immensely thought-provoking and extremely interesting from a psychological viewpoint.
 The directing and acting look just as good, and if we couple all that with the fact that “Experimenter” is actually based on a real story, then we are definitely faced with a film that is worth a watch.

 By the Sea (2015)

-Story: The film is set in mid-1970s.
-A former dancer, Vanessa (Angelina Jolie-Pitt) and her husband, Roland, a writer (Brad Pitt) visit a small French town where they intend to re-build their troubled marriage.
-Both suffer from their own personal problems, but, nevertheless, try their hand in rekindling their romance.
+Story: The film is set in the mid-1970s.
+A former dancer, Vanessa (Angelina Jolie-Pitt) and her husband, Roland, a writer (Brad Pitt), visit a small French town where they intend to re-build their troubled marriage.
+Both suffer from their own personal problems, but, nevertheless, try their hand at rekindling their romance.